myamout/Ethereum_Primer/README.md

     project and want to use truffle you'll need to run `truffle init`.
 For npm users run `npm install`.

 ## Lets Talk About Dependencies
-This project has four major dependencies: ethereumjs-testrpc, truffle, truffle-contract, and web3.
-All of these should be familiar as we just talked about them in a previous section.
-If you've done any modern web development you probably recognize the other three dependencies, however if you haven't I'll explain.
-Adding the babel-cli and different presets allows us to use ES6 (the latest version of JavaScript) inside of our node.js scripts.
-For example instead of importing modules like: `var Web3 = require('web3');` we would use `import Web3 from 'web3';`.
-I would like to add that using ES6 is completely optional, however it's always good to be up to date with the latest technologies.
+This primer has four major dependencies: ethereumjs-testrpc, truffle, truffle-contract, and web3.
+We've already touched on these dependencies and we'll go into further detail as well soon.
+If you have explored the project you might have noticed some Babel dependencies inside of our root package.json file.
+Babel allows us to write our JavaScript in ES6, the latest version of JavaScript.
+So for example instead of `var Web3 = require('web3')`, we write `import Web3 from 'web3'`.
+I'll leave documentation regarding Babel and EMCAScript 6 if you are interested in learning more.

 ## How About That Directory Structure
-You'll notice that everything is generally at the root level.
-After running `yarn` you'll get your node_modules folder, which will have all of our dependencies.
-After running `truffle init` you probably notice some folders were added and a truffle.js file was created.
-Lets walk through all of those.
-The truffle.js file just exports the network settings of the blockchain you want to connect to.
-The default is the testrpc so we don't need to change anything, however if you want to start working on the test network or even Homestead you'd need to change the configs inside of the networks object.
-The contracts folder is where all of your smart contracts will go.
-When you run `truffle compile` it will look into that folder and compile any smart contracts that have been altered.
-The migrations folder is used to migrate your contracts to the blockchain with the `truffle migrate` command.
-In this guide we will be using web3.js to migrate our contracts as there still is an open issue when using truffle to migrate contracts to the testrpc.
-However the migration command works fine when migrating to the test network or Homestead.
-The test folder holds all of your tests.
-You'll be able to test your contracts using Solidity or JavaScript.
-I've left the sample test Truffle provides so you can take a look at how it's structured.
-Lastly we have main.js.
-This script is what we'll be using to deploy and interact with our smart contract.
-I have the script setup to take in command line arguments and our commands will be invoked by running yarn scripts.
-I'll go over that once we touch that part of the guide.
+In this section we'll quickly gloss over the primer's directory structure.
+Everything you'll need is in the root directory of the project and most of the operations we'll be running are controled by yarn scripts.
+### Folders
+  - `contracts/`: This folder will house all of the contracts we write
+  - `migrations/`: This folder holds truffle's migration files, however we'll be using web3 to deploy our contracts as there still is an open issue when using truffle to migrate contracts to the testrpc.
+You'll still need the folder and files if you plan on testing your contracts though.
+  - `test/`: This folder will hold all of your tests.
+Note that you can write tests in JavaScript or Solidity.
+  - `dapp/`: Later in the primer I will discuss Decentralized Applications.
+Inside of the folder is a full flegded Dapp running on Express using React.

+### Files
+  - `main.js`: Our main Node script that will deploy and allow us to interact with our smart contract.
+We'll using yarn scripts to run this file, so I recommend taking a look at the package.json file so you can follow the command line parameters we're passing into our script.
+  - `truffle.js`: Truffle's network config file.
+This tells truffle where our blockchain instance is.
+By default it points to the testrpc, however you'd need to change up the environment variables if you want to start using Modern or Homestead.
+  - `contractAddr.txt`: Text file to hold our contract's address on the blockchain.
+I'll go into detail later, but it'll be easier to access our smart contract's address if we save it into a text file.

 ## Let's Look At A Simple Solidity Contract
 Like we discussed earlier the blockchain is excellent for storing information so lets make a simple contract that allows users to store